boemer00/jet-engine-degradation-prediction/README.md

 Engine degradation simulation was carried out using C-MAPSS.
 Four different were sets simulated under different combinations of operational conditions and fault modes.
 Records several sensor channels to characterize fault evolution.
 The data set was provided by the Prognostics CoE at NASA Ames.

 ## Prediction Goal
 The goal is to predict the remaining useful life (RUL) of turbo fan jet engines using NASA's C-MAPSS simulated sensor data.
-RUL is equivalent of number of flights remained for the engine after the last datapoint in the test dataset.
+The RUL is equivalent to the number of flights remained for an engine after the last datapoint in the test dataset.

 ## Installation
 You can clone this repository using git: